DamnWidget/anaconda/README.md

 SublimeCodeIntel interferes with anaconda's auto-completion.

 **Work-around**: Consider disabling SublimeCodeIntel for Python views or disabling/removing it completely when using anaconda.

+#### Anaconda behaves slowly and jsonserver crashes
+If you are in POSIX systems (Linux or OS X) take a look at the owner of the anaconda's jsonserver log files, they *must* be owned by your user or the jsonserver would be unable to start up.
+Log files can be found in:
+* GNU/Linux: ~/.local/share/anaconda/logs
+* OS X: ~/Library/Logs/anaconda
+* Windows: %APPDATA%\\Anaconda\\Logs

 ## Contributing to Anaconda
 There are several ways to contribute with anaconda.